eiichiro/prodigy/README.md

 ===
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 **Disclaimer: this software is not reviewed or endorsed by any organization, and it is provided "as is" without any warranty of any kind.
-Any use is at your own risk!**
+Any use is at your own risk.**

 Prodigy is an open-source [Chaos Engineering](http://principlesofchaos.org/) experimentation framework which provides control plane stack, CLI and SDK for AWS Java applications.
 You can easily build, deploy and monitor your own faults with Prodigy to test any scale of failures on your application.